-Tamboran’s Beetaloo/McArthur Project is located in the Northern Territory in Australia and covers an area of approximately 6.4 million acres.
-The project comprises exploration permits EP 161, EP 162 and EP 189 and application 299(A) and is located in close proximity to Darwin (~600km south), a major industrial and LNG export market.
+Tamboran’s Beetaloo/McArthur Project is located in the Northern Territory in Australia and covers an area of 5.65 millions acres.
+The project comprises exploration permits EP 161, EP 162 and EP 189 and is located in close proximity to Darwin (~600km south), a major industrial and LNG export market.

 In December 2012 Tamboran announced a farm-in with Santos Limited (ASX:STO) pursuant to which Santos would earn up to 75% in the permits and applications by funding a $71 million work program in two phases.
 The terms of the agreement provide for Santos to earn an initial 50% operated interest by funding a $41 million phase one work program over three years, and on completion of that program, a further 25% interest by funding a $30 million phase two work program including the drilling and testing of two wells.
 In conjunction with the farm-in, Santos also made a $10M equity investment in Tamboran and remains a major shareholder.